 Limit the amount of equity

 It is up to the shareholders to decide when awards are made under the plan and to what extent, so you can decide on the percentage of equity you wish to use (or consider the amount of “investment” you seek from employees) before any offer is made.
-For example, you could choose to make a one off award of Partnership Shares to employees, which could result in the trustee holding equity for the employees up to a certain value without ever going over the magic 10% which would permit the blocking of a special resolution.
+For example, you could choose to make a one-off award of Partnership Shares to employees, which could result in the trustee holding equity for the employees up to a certain value without ever going over a desired percentage and in particular over 25% which would permit the blocking of a special resolution.